charlewn/appengine-flask-skeleton/README.md

 See [LICENSE](LICENSE)

 ## Author
-Logan Henriquez and Johan Euphrosine
+Logan Henriquez and Johan Euphrosine (Original) Updated by Chuck